prominenceai/deepstream-services-library/docs/overview.md

 ```

 ## X11 Window Support
 DSL provides X11 Window support for Pipelines that have one or more Window Sinks.
-An Application can create Windows- using GTK+ for example - and share share them with Pipelines prior to playinging, or let the Pipeline create a sinple Display and Window to use.
+An Application can create Windows - using GTK+ for example - and share them with Pipelines prior to playing, or let the Pipeline create a Display and Window to use.

 ``` Python
 # Function to be called on XWindow ButtonPress event